 If you are unsure on how to properly put on tire chains, there are good websites with videos, but also follow manufacturers’ directions on how to properly put them on.
 Here are a few good articles to view to get a general idea:

 When installing your tire chains, there is no protective gear or tools required, but it is a good idea to have a good pair of gloves and warm clothes.
 Gloves can protect your hands from cold temperatures while handling the chains and can also help prevent injury while tightening the chains on the tires.

 It can take a little bit of time to properly install the chains, so having warm clothes with you will also be beneficial to accommodate for cold weather.
-If you don’t take your time installing chains properly, it can lead to frustration and more time outside in the cold.
+If you don’t take your time properly chaining up your semi truck, it can lead to frustration and more time outside in the cold.